-A Quick Start for New HOA Board Member Training: Easy Steps for Smooth Initiation
+Quick Start Steps for New HOA Board Member Training

 New board members bring fresh ideas and perspectives to a HOA Board.
 Along with the new ideas comes new responsibilities that board members must learn from the start.
 By providing quick yet focused training, your new HOA board member will be brought up-to-speed in no time.
 Here is a list of 5 key areas of focus for initial training: